nickhuber/website/content/blog/bitwarden-rs-without-docker.rst

 I cloned the repository, checked out the latest tag and then ran

-.. class:: aside

-    This may take a while.

 .. code-block:: bash

     cargo build --release --features sqlite